iggredible/Learn-Vim/ch11_visual_mode.md

 Highlighting and applying changes to a body of text is a common feature in many text editors and word processors.
 Vim can do this using visual mode.
 In this chapter, you will learn how to use the visual mode to manipulate texts efficiently.

-## The Three Types Of Visual Modes
+## The Three Types of Visual Modes

 Vim has three different visual modes.
 They are: